IBdevI/YTD-Simplest-Youtube-Video-Downloader-Ever-For-DEVs-/README.md

 ## After dependencies section:

-Download the 2 files and place flutter main.dart file on your flutter project lib folder / I recommend placing the python app.py on the same folder for convenience
+Download the 2 files and place main.dart file on your flutter project lib folder / I recommend placing the python app.py on the same folder for convenience

 ## Usage: